 A movie, more than any other revealed the Basilicata when it was unknown to the world: the “Vangelo secondo Matteo” by Pier Paolo Pasolini.
 An intense emotion and an extraordinary revelation: this was in 1964 the Vangelo secondo Matteo.
 The Osservatore Romano defines it today as the best film about Jesus, but when it came to the cinema it was censured and contested: a great film about religion and man, about poverty and hope, pain and love.
 The impact of that film revealed, in short, that Italy had changed in the great international scenario and that the Catholic world had also changed.

 This is the right year to book a stay in our beautiful land!
-Check the availability of our exclusive Tenuta Trullo Mastro Francesco for 8 + 1 people with heated outdoor pool and private garden, the wonderful Villa Falgheri for 6 + 1 people with swimming pool and private garden, and the amazing Antica Pietra for 4 + 1 people with private pool and an outdoor hydromassage.
+Check the availability of our exclusive Tenuta Trullo Mastro Francesco for 8 + 1 people with heated outdoor pool and private garden, the wonderful Villa Falgheri for 6 + 1 people with swimming pool and private garden, and the amazing Antica Pietra for 4 + 1 people with 2 wonderful private pools (large and small).
 We want to give you an icredible experience and magical holiday in the renowned land of Puglia!